VeganSpeak/veganspeak/README.md

 # Vegan Speak

 👋 Hi, this is Vegan Speak, a resource for vegan arguments and maybe more content in the future.
+Please consider contributing whether that's through creating new arguments or simply updating existing arguments, all help is appreciated.

 ## Website To Do